jromers/ansible-olam/odb/README.md

 First step is the configuration of the playbook variables which are mostly configured in ``default_vars.yml`` file.
 Variables may be used in the command line when not configured in the default variables file.
 Variables are required to configure your infrastructure settings for the OLVM server, VM configuration and cloud-init.
 See below table for explanation of the variables.

-The playbooks can be used like this:
+The playbooks can be used like this (adjust to your server names, passwords and ip addresses):

 ```console
 $ sudo dnf install -y ansible-core git